ZapFile.ai

 Zapfile launched in October 2025.
 The first week, we had exactly two users: me, testing transfers between my phone and laptop, and one friend I had asked to try it.
 The second week we had maybe five.
 I know this because I was watching the server logs compulsively and could count the unique sessions by hand.

 What surprised me was how many people, when I described this, said "wait — that's not how it already works?"
 They assumed file sharing tools worked this way.
-They did not know their photos were being compressed by WhatsApp, that their Drive links from three years ago were still live and accessible, that files they had sent via email were sitting on mail servers indefinitely.
+They did not know their photos were being compressed by WhatsApp, that their Drive links from three years ago were still live and accessible, or that sending files over email was sitting on mail servers indefinitely.
 The problem was invisible until I pointed it out.
 Then it was obvious.

 The First Real Users